AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

 ## Disable Inventory Management

+>[!IMPORTANT]
+>
+>It is highly recommended using the default [!DNL Inventory Management] modules. [!DNL CatalogInventory] module, which is used instead of disabled [!DNL Inventory Management] modules, is deprecated.
+Disabling of [!DNL Inventory Management] modules may cause unstable system work and different issues.

 You may want to disable [!DNL Inventory Management] modules to:

 *  Speed up the upgrade process for merchants migrating from 2.0.x, 2.1.x, 2.2.x, or 2.3.x to 2.4.x.